Class News for Mrs. Scott's Fifth Grade Scholars 2024-2025!!

 Welcome to fifth grade!!
-As we start the year, please look here and in your daily planner for information on daily work and assignments!!
+As we start the year, please look here and in the daily planner for information on homeroom information and assignments!!

 Google Classrooms:

-During the first week of school, students will be invited to our shared Google Classroom called Homeroom-Science-Social Studies and my separate ELA Google Classrooms.
+During the first week of school, students will be invited to our shared Google Classroom called Homeroom-Science-Social Studies and my separate ELA Google Classrooms for Writing and Reading.

 I look forward to a fantastic year.
 If you have any questions, please feel free to contact me: [email protected]